The mugshot of Miguel Angel Treviño Morales, the captured leader of Los Zetas cartel.

 Is violence actually going to decrease?

 In many ways, Z-40 was the last stich that held the Zetas together.
-His capture may cause a spasm of violence within an organization that is highly prone to violent acts, and with him gone it just throws everything up in the air again.
-Some individuals may attempt to control the organization and step into the power void, and then you will also have rival organizations looking to take advantage.
+His capture may cause a spasm of violence within an organisation that is highly prone to violent acts, and with him gone it just throws everything up in the air again.
+Some individuals may attempt to control the organisation and step into the power void, and then you will also have rival organisations looking to take advantage.

 If you were a member of one of those rival cartels, what would you be planning right now?

 I think that there’s no question that the epicentre of what comes next in Mexico is going to happen in Nuevo Laredo, the most important commercial crossing point between the US and Mexico.
 Around 10,000 to 12,000 trucks cross every day, making it the crown jewel in terms of trafficking, as it provides such an easy way to camouflage merchandise going north and weapons and money going south.
 This is where you'll find other criminal organisations gearing up to make a move.
 It's an area that's been held by the Zetas for the past ten years.

 Yes, he’s from there – that was his stomping ground.
 Nuevo Laredo has a lot of geographical advantages; it’s highly secluded and very hard to get there without people noticing.
 It’s in the middle of the desert.

 What about the new leadership?
 Who is going to take over the Zetas?

 The bottom line is that this is an organisation that is made up of disparate pieces.
 There are only a few voices that are strong enough to pull these different pieces together like Z-40 did.
 And Omar, his hotly tipped younger brother, does not appear to be one of those voices.